CozyPlantlady/hangman-game/README.md

 ### User Stories:
 - As a user I can start the game.
-- As a user I can find more information about how to play the game.
+- As a user I get feedback about how to play the game.
 - As a user I can guess a letter.
 - As a user I can choose to replay.